Advertiser Disclosure

 Before jumping into the specific rules of this card, it’s worth knowing that Chase enforces a few broader policies that affect welcome offer eligibility:

-• Chase’s widely reported 5/24 rule means applicants who have opened 5 or more new credit cards from any issuer in the previous 24 months are typically not approved.
+• Chase’s widely reported 5/24 rule means applicants who have opened 5 or more new credit cards from any issuer in the previous 24 months are typically not approved for new Chase credit cards.

-• Chase generally does not approve applicants for more than 2 of its cards within any 30-day period.
+• Chase generally won’t approve applicants for more than 2 of its cards in a 30-day period.

-• Under the current framework, the Chase Sapphire Preferred card and the Chase Sapphire Reserve® each carry their own once-per-lifetime welcome offer eligibility, and you can hold both cards simultaneously.
+• Presently, the Chase Sapphire Preferred card and the Chase Sapphire Reserve® each carry their own once-per-lifetime welcome offer eligibility rules, and you can hold both cards simultaneously.

 2009 to 2017